Ethisphere Privacy Policy

 For Research and Development

 We are continually trying to improve our Services.
 To do this, we use collective learnings about how people use our Services and feedback provided to us to troubleshoot and to identify trends or issues, usage, activity patterns and areas for integration and improvement.
-For example, we may monitor which resources or questions get the most attention from users and increase our focus to make them more robust or we may monitor how long it takes users to complete certain tasks so we can simplify burdensome processes to be more clear and efficient.
+For example, we may monitor which resources or questions get the most attention from users and increase our focus to make them more robust or we may monitor how long it takes users to complete certain tasks so we can simplify burdensome processes to be clearer and more efficient.

 To Communicate with You About Our Services, Including Customer Support

-We may use your personal information to communicate with you via email about our Services.
+We may use your personal information to communicate with you about our Services.
 Examples of such communications include confirming use of or ordering of Services, reminding you of dates of Services (e.g., conferences or roundtables), reminding you of expiration dates of Services (e.g., subscription expirations), responding to your comments, questions or requests, providing customer support, paying invoices, billing, and sending you technical notices, updates, security alerts, and administrative messages.

 To Market, Promote, and Drive Engagement with Our Services